TheOpenTradeProject/TheOpenTradeProject.github.io/_posts/2025-03-27-introduction-post.md

 ## Grading: a natural evolution of variability analysis

-After the mean and standard deviation are known, it is possible to take advantage of another cool feature of normal distributions: [percentiles](https://www.youtube.com/watch?v=MRqtXL2WX2M](https://en.wikipedia.org/wiki/Percentile_rank).
+After the mean and standard deviation are known, it is possible to take advantage of another cool feature of normal distributions: [percentiles](https://en.wikipedia.org/wiki/Percentile_rank).
 For example, if a team sells pick 21 for 836 points, they got a 90-th percentile value (better value than 90% of all trades involving that pick).
 Similarly, the 10-th percentile value (bottom 10% value among all possible trades) is 764 points.
 Percentiles are really useful when it comes to grading transactions (but, as we'll see, considering only percentiles is not always a fair way to evaluate trades).

+## The draft grade simulator

+The visual output of the Open Trade Project is a draft simulator/grader, available [here](https://huggingface.co/spaces/TheOpenTradeProject/Sample_Draft_Grader).
+Simply choose the team identifiers and enter pick numbers, and the simulator will generate a card featuring information about the trade and color-coded grades. __The cards are free to use and share!__

+## The grading algorithm

+Let's imagine a generic trade where one team gets